Here’s what you can find in the Treatise

 Ending a lock or pin is also a concurrent technique.
 This means that a user may end a lock or pin concurrent with making a grapple roll for more grapple points.

-One Handed Weapon Techniques
+One-Handed Weapon Techniques

 Backstep